estevaojneto/blogdynamic/README.md

 - Inspiration for writing!

 ## Nice-to-haves
 - Classic Editor plugin.
-For the purposes of this theme Gutenberg is just an unnecessary overhead;
+At least for now, for the purposes of this theme, Gutenberg is just an unnecessary overhead;

 ## How to Set Up
 - Install the Theme however you want; you can just download a zip copy of this repository and upload it to your site if you want, or you can `git clone` this to your server theme folder (recommended);